Standards for Accreditation of Education

 EQAC EDUCATION QUALITY ACCREDITATION STANDARDS

-The Education Quality Accreditation Commission Standards become an easy and effective instrument for measuring institutional education quality on international level because they are not affected by local legislative formats, regulations or cultural idiosyncrasies.
+The Education Quality Accreditation Commission Standards become an useful and effective tool to verify the quality of education of an institution at an international level.
+This accreditation is an independent and non-governmental process, so the EQAC accreditation standards are not affected by local regulatory limitations, restrictive regulations or cultural idiosyncrasies.

 Any educational institution that intends to earn the accreditation status from the Education Quality Accreditation Commission must demonstrate compliance, through the application for accreditation (Self Assessment Report), with the education quality standards set forth by the Education Quality Accreditation Commission.